 I like to board early if I’m going to carry on a car seat.
 They are so big and heavy I don’t want to have to worry about hitting people as I carry it down the isle.

 The eleventh tip for flying with a toddler is towards the back of the plane.
 Some people suggest sitting in the very back row, but I did not like that.
 The back row is always right by the bathrooms and people are constantly coming and going during the flight.
 My boys kept waking up every time the doors to the bathroom would open or shut.
-I like to sit in the back, but not to close to the bathrooms.
+I like to sit in the back, but not too close to the bathrooms.

 The twelfth tip for flying with a toddler is waiting for everyone else to get off the plane.
 I only recommend doing this if you do not have a connecting flight.
 If you are rushing to get to a next flight this obviously wouldn’t be the best choice.